-Side effects depend on the medications and dosages used and the responses of the individual patient so they can range from mild to severe.
+Side effects depend on the medications and dosages used and the responses of the individual patient, so they can range from mild to severe.
 Fortunately, there are drugs and other supportive measures to either prevent or manage many side effects.

-Children may experience side effects of treatment for a short time or for longer periods that can affect learning.
+Children may experience side effects of treatment for short or longer periods of time that can affect learning.